 Growing up, I saw no shortage of baked potatoes.
-Cheap, easy, kid-friendly, and versatile.
+Baked potatoes are cheap, easy, kid-friendly, and versatile.
 A mother’s dream food!

 My mom grew up in a “meat and potatoes” home where, as you may have guessed, dinner was required to have each component on the table.
 It was the 50s and 60s – vegetarianism was virtually unheard of.

-I imagine that potatoes were mostly boiled during that time with maybe some surprise breakfast potatoes on the weekend.
+I imagine that potatoes were mostly boiled during that time with maybe some surprise breakfast potatoes on the weekend with the leftovers from the week.
 Blah.

 I don’t need the meat to go with them but a butter-tender medium-rare grilled steak is not something I’ll turn down a couple times a year.